 When your turfgrass takes its yearly snooze each winter, you may think it’s time for a hard-earned break from mowing, watering, and constant lawn maintenance.
 However, this couldn’t be farther from the truth.
 When your grass starts to look brown in the winter months, it’s still alive and has simply gone dormant until temperatures start to rise again.
 During this time, your lawn still requires care in order to keep the grass alive.
 Without it, your turf can die and you’ll be left with the sizeable job of reseeding and nursing your lawn back to health come spring.
+This is definitely not what you want, especially if you’ve only recently laid your new lawn.
+Just have a look at a site such as www.yoocompare.co.uk for some helpful tips regarding treating a newly laid lawn.

 To ensure that your turfgrass stays healthy and hydrated during its wintertime nap, our winter lawn care experts at Acenitec have provided five tips for caring for your Oklahoma lawn this month to help it look its best come spring.